'Y'all ain't never been to Mexico.' How a road trip over the border took a deadly turn – KION546

 Orange said she and the other four Americans embarked on their journey from South Carolina on Thursday.

 “It was a road trip,” she said.
-They tagged along with Washington McGee, who was scheduled to have cosmetic surgery across the border, Orange told Brownsville police when she reported her friends missing a day after the kidnapping.
+They tagged along with Washington McGee, who was scheduled to have a medical procedure across the border, Orange told Brownsville police when she reported her friends missing a day after the kidnapping.

 Mexico is the second most popular destination for medical tourism globally, with an estimated 1.4 million to 3 million patients traveling into the country for inexpensive treatment in 2020, according to Patients Beyond Borders, an international healthcare consulting company.